lawrencejd1/Stock-Market-Analysis-Tool/README.md

 You can install these libraries using pip, with the following command:

-'pip install yfinance pandas matplotlib seaborn'
+`pip install yfinance pandas matplotlib seaborn`

 ## Usage